Spanish submarine Peral: Conception

 Peral was first conceived on 20 September 1884, when Lieutenant Isaac Peral y Caballero wrote a paper which would become his Proyecto de Torpedero Submarino ("Project for a submarine torpedo boat").

 After several studies and experiments, and having gained support from his superiors and fellow officers, Peral exposed his idea to the Spanish navy staff.
 He wrote a letter to the Spanish naval minister, Vice Admiral Pezuela y Lobo, in September, 1885.
 Pezuela called Peral to Madrid to have a personal interview with him.
 After the interview Pezuela agreed to finance Peral's preliminary studies in Cádiz with an initial budget of 5,000 pesetas, before launching a program to build a full-scale submarine.

 Model of Peral in the Naval Museum of Madrid.

 The first study consisted of human breath test in an enclosure for several hours.
 A room of 58 m2 square meters was used, with an air storage cell, loaded to 79 atmospheres and a storage capacity of 0.5 m^{3}.
-In addition to instruments to measure the temperature and moisture, there was a tube to re-oxygenate the air supply to the crew through a 4 mm waterproof cloak and three water buckets to maintain the moisture.
+In addition to instruments to measure the temperature and moisture, there was a tube to re-oxygenate the air supply to the crew through a 4 mm waterproof cloak and three water buckets to maintain air moisture.
 Six people locked themselves inside the room; one had to leave an hour and quarter later, but the rest remained for a total of five hours, and the test was considered a total success.

 On 21 July 1886, the new Navy Minister, rear-admiral Beranger, decided that the project would be reviewed by the Centro Técnico de la Armada (Naval Technical Center), under the responsibility of Admiral Antequera.
-He considered a more complete study of the actuator necessary before undertaking the construction of the hull and the electric engine.
+He considered a more complete study of the actuator necessary before undertaking the construction of the hull and the electrically powered engine.
 He authorized Peral to carry out all the modifications that he thought worthwhile, granting him 25,000 pesetas.

-On 5 March 1887, Peral communicated that the electric motor or "depth's device", as he called it, was ready.
+On 5 March 1887, Peral communicated that the secret "depth device" control was ready.
 On 17 March, the Commander in Chief of Cadiz, Florencio Montojo, who headed the technical committee overseeing the machine, requested budgeting for Peral's submarine.